Sunday, January 1, 2017

 WHAT IF YOU'RE OUT OF TOWN OR CAN'T COME TO THE PICK-UP ONE WEEK?
 WHAT ABOUT EXTRA WEEKS?

 Our CSA season should run at least 25 weeks, so you should have at least 3 bye weeks.
-If you don't want to get a share one week, just let us know by the order deadline on the day before pick-up.
-If you reach your 22nd box before the end of the season and would like to continue, you'll have the option of paying $21 for each of the remaining weeks to continue to receive CSA shares.
+If you're out of town or want to skip getting a share one week for any other reason, just let us know that you're taking a bye week by the order deadline, 12pm Monday.
+If you don't use all your bye weeks, then you'll reach your 22nd (and last pre-paid) share before the end of the season, at which point you'll have the option of paying $22 for each of the remaining weeks to continue receiving CSA shares.

 HOW TO PROCEED IF YOU'RE INTERESTED IN JOINING THE VEGETABLE CSA